AdrianKusmierek/AdrianKusmierek/README.md

 }
 ```
 ## Take a look around!
 Either way!
-Go ahead and have a look around my profile, and the projects I'm working on!
+Go ahead and take a look around my profile, and the projects I'm working on!

 Cheers,